Your Ultimate Vacation Guide to Erieau, Ontario (+15 Amazing Things to Do in 2022)

 Thankfully the lake will not leave you with a salty mouth, is usually a bit warmer than the ocean, and doesn’t come with any scary predators to watch out for!
 The lake is really where the fun is at.

 When you arrive at Erieau’s public beach you will find a fairly large parking lot (though you can also park almost anywhere along the road without having to worry), with public washrooms (a definite bonus!).
-You will also find a nice sized pavilion for family picnics and barbeques.
+You will also find two nice sized pavilions for family picnics and barbeques.

 Note: With regional restrictions due to the current state of the world, we can’t be sure that the public washrooms will be open.